Bachelor of Arts in Criminology and Psychology

 Starting university and being surrounded by people he didn’t know was a little daunting, Keegan admits.

-“AUT has also helped me feel more involved by offering me the opportunity to be a student ambassador.
+“AUT also helped me feel more involved by offering me the opportunity to be a student ambassador.
 Through this opportunity I was able to meet a variety of people at AUT, both staff and students.
 This made me feel very much part of the AUT community and I was able to do real work to give back, stay involved in this community and help grow the future of AUT.”